 If your institution has any on-campus student housing facilities, you are required to comply with the Department's missing student notification regulations.
 (Please see "Definition of an On-campus Student Housing Facility" in Chapter 2.)
 The Department's missing student regulations relate only to students who reside in on-campus housing.
 They do not address students living in any noncampus student housing your institution owns or controls.
 If you have multiple campuses, you have to comply with these regulations only at those that have on-campus student housing facilities.
-If your institution has any foreign campuses with on-campus student housing facilities, those campuses also must comply with missing student notification regulations.
+If your institution has any foreign campuses with on-campus student housing student notification regulations.
 Note that these regulations do not address students who are residing off campus while attending study abroad programs.